panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/README.md

 - i don't know if the extra $10 in Minecraft for Nintendo Switch is the cost of Super Mario Mash-up Pack, or it was the tax and the mash-up pack was actually free by using the word "include", either way i paid for it or i claimed that so i own it, but then i would either risk rich <a href=https://en.wikipedia.org/wiki/Karen_(slang)>karen</a> threats for putting in or community backlash for not putting in. and since there's multiples of that in the internet, i am not going to risk rich <a href=https://en.wikipedia.org/wiki/Karen_(slang)>karen</a> threats for putting it in anyways.

 ## Why is this file existed?
 Explain like I'm 5.
-- I found skins from Super Mario Mashup Pack were not cross-platform the hard way, I found an exploit, I made bug reports for that, I upvoted <a href=https://feedback.minecraft.net/hc/en-us/community/posts/360021759332--Licensed-Content-Super-Mario-mashup> one "suggession" in Minecraft Feedback</a>, I begged Mojang for Super Mario Mash-up Pack in PC and mobile, Mojang said it was licensing issue and planned platform exclusivity and told me to blame Nintendo, went toxic and mute me begging and finding out the truth, i cannot contact Nintendo cuz it's unrelated to all of methods.
-I had to call them out.
+- I found skins from Super Mario Mashup Pack were not cross-platform the hard way, I made bug reports for that, I upvoted <a href=https://feedback.minecraft.net/hc/en-us/community/posts/360021759332--Licensed-Content-Super-Mario-mashup> one "suggession" in Minecraft Feedback</a>, I begged Mojang for Super Mario Mash-up Pack in PC and mobile, Mojang said it was licensing issue and planned platform exclusivity and told me to blame Nintendo, muted me begging and finding out the truth, i cannot contact Nintendo cuz it's unrelated to all of methods.
+So I had to call them out.
 - For PC it's Microsoft Windows (and Apple MacOS if there were one), for mobile it's iOS, iPadOS, Android and Fire.
 - Did not include XBOX and PS because these are consoles from Nintendo's competitors.

 ### the beg was also about making Super Mario Mash-up Pack available to Minecraft Marketplace for following reasons (orders from common to ridiculous):
-  - Piracy issue, because even though piracy itself is illegal, the mash-up pack is not available in Minecraft Marketplace (on PC and mobile) in the first place and downloading it and getting it patched right now is the only solution for cross-platform usage.
   - Super Mario Mash-up Pack's IP license / copyright was not on the thumbnail (but located in Settings>General), unlike current licensed contents in Minecraft Marketplace (this is the most obivious without any cracking, just buy a Nintendo Switch, the game and a licensed content from Minecraft Marketplace.)
   - I cannot search one on Minecraft Marketplace catalog even in search on Nintendo Switch.
   - Mojang and Nintendo could've added the mash-up pack separately in Minecraft Marketplace (on PC and mobile) so anyone who wants to use the mash-up pack outside Nintendo Switch should pay for one, and profits of the mash-up pack can go to Nintendo.